xCounsel/adminpays/docs/README.md

 permalink: /docs/
 ---

 Here you can discover useful materials (such as articles, court cases excerpts, agreements' templates, etc.) related to domain names disputes.
-Now it is available the info related to domain disputes in Russia.
-Should you think something is missing or discover a mistake in the docs (or a bug in general), please let us know **here**.
+Should you think something is missing or discover a mistake in the docs (or a bug in general), please let us know [here](https://adminpays.com/contact).

-We try to make this manual tries to be beginner-friendly.
-{:.note}

 0. this unordered seed list will be replaced by toc as unordered list {:toc}

 # Domain disputes in Russia

+In this section you can find the info related to domain disputes in Russia: articles, guides, court cases excerpts and so on.
+Hope, this info would be useful for you.
+If

 ## Articles and Guides
 * [Compensations and domain disputes in Russia]{:.heading.flip-title} --- Discover, how to get the most compensation.